proofgeist/fms-js/README.md

 * returns a request object that will create a record. send it with .send

 ##### layout.edit({options})
 * takes an options object with all data and query options.
-IT MUST include the record-id field
+IT MUST include the recid field
 * returns a request object that will edit a record. send it with .send

 ##### layout.delete({options})
 * takes an options object with all data and query options.
-IT MUST include the record-id field
+IT MUST include the recid field
 * returns a request object that will delete the record. send it with .send

 ##### request.set(name, value)